 Option 2: Migrate via Windows Live Mail on your new computer

-If all you have is the message store from Outlook Express or Windows Mail, then you’ll have to install Windows Live Mail on your Windows 7 or Windows 8 computer first.
+If all you have is the message store from Outlook Express or Windows Mail, then you’ll have to install Windows Live Mail on your Windows 7, Windows 8 or Windows 10 computer first.

 Since Windows Live Mail is the replacement of Outlook Express and Windows Mail, it can directly load the message stores of it predecessors by using the “Import messages” command from the File menu.